the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 (cl-inclusive-events-comms-website-accessibility)=
 ### Website Accessibility
-Your website should meet Web Accessibility Standards by following the 4 principles outlined in the Web Content Accessibility Guidelines (WCAG):
+Your website should meet Web Accessibility Standards by following the 4 principles of **Perceivability**, **Operability**, **Understandability**, and **Robustness** as outlined in the Web Content Accessibility Guidelines (WCAG).

-- **Perceivability**, meaning that people who use and arrive at your event website are able to "perceive" all the content on the website using at least one of their senses.
-  This can mean ensuring that any video content is accompanied by captions, providing Alternative Text descriptions for images, and that any controls or clickable features on the site have text labels that describe the purpose of the feature.
-  For example, a button labelled "Sign Up to Newsletter" or "Upload Image".
+This can mean checking that any video content is accompanied by captions, providing Alternative Text descriptions for images, and that any controls or clickable features on the site have text labels that describe the purpose of the feature (for example, a button labelled "Submit Registration Form" or "Contact Us by Email"), and ensuring that your event's website can be used on different browsers (such as Internet Explorer, Firefox, and Safari).
-- **Operability**, which means that all users can control and interact with any buttons or clickable features.
-  To meet this requirement, ensure that any buttons are able to be interacted with and clicked through different modalities for example, a mouse, a keyboard, or voice command.
-  This is especially important for registration forms which often impose a time limit to complete them.
-Any registration forms you use for your event must have a way to extend - or turn off - the time limit function for completing the form.
-  If you are using an external registration website, please check the accessibility guidance of that site to ensure that this feature is enabled.
-  It is incredibly important for people who use screen readers and others who may need more time to read and complete a form due to dyslexia, familiarity with the event's host language, or any other reason that impacts reading and language comprehension.
-  Operability also requires that web pages have an informative title for the content on the page.
-- **Understandability** refers to how easy is it for a general audience to understand your website's use and content.
-  For example, content being written in easy read, or plain language formats.
-This is discussed in more depth in the {ref}`cl-inclusive-events-comms-plain-language` section below.
-  The Web Accessibility guidelines ask that any technical terms, jargon, idioms, slang and abbreviations be accompanied by a definition.
-  Ideally, your site will also contain references to a Glossary that is linked to when those words appear.
-  You may need to develop a Glossary specific to your event and area, or consider what Glossaries have been developed by research funding bodies or University Communications teams and provide links if applicable.
-- Finally, **Robustness**.
-  Robustness refers to the importance of content on your event page's website being compatible with different browsers, now and in the future, and how compatible the content is with different technologies such as screen readers and other assistive technologies.

 [Mozilla's Developer Documentation on Web Accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG) provides a good overview of how to meet these 4 web accessibility standards and also provides more examples of how to meet each criterion.
 If you are interested in learning more, you can also review the full guidance published by the [Web Accessibility Initiative](https://www.w3.org/WAI/standards-guidelines/wcag/).